StowAway’s buffet board lets you prepare and serve an elegant meal in the great outdoors

-Imagine my delight when I came across the MAX Hitch Carrier Team Package with a buffet board from StowAway2.com.
+Imagine my delight when I came across the Buffet Board from StowAway2.com.
 This is a rock star accessory to the StowAway Hitch Cargo Carrier that rides behind my SUV (also very cool).

 The thing I love most about this carrier team package, is that I can pack everything I need for my gourmet picnic in the Hitch Cargo Carrier and then lay out my banquet on the buffet board.
 (Anyone who has ever gone camping or picnicking knows the value of a solid, horizontal surface off the ground.)
 The board fits snugly at the top of the cargo box, creating a generous surface (23″ x 19″) to prepare my food and then present it on a buffet table.
 Voila!

 On the technical side, the buffet board is made from a commercial-grade polyethylene that will not dull my knives, which I appreciate.
 On the practical side, for large gatherings, I can place two boards side by side to create a work space and buffet table twice the size.
 When our meal is over, I store the buffet board inside the carrier.
 The artistic side?
 That’s all up to me.
 And it makes me happy to create an elegant meal and serve it in the rough and rugged beauty of the natural world.

 The StowAway cargo carriers also offer an assortment of Custom Taillight Reflectors in the rainbow colors of blue, green, orange, red, silver and yellow, adding a little more bling to my rugged adventures.